Wint0x/HuntersFormApp/TestingHuntersFormApp - Dev/ALL CHANGES REPORTED HERE.md

 ### Changes
 1. Added upload profile picture option in registration form
 2. Added "image" tag to BSON representation classes for storing profile picture paths
-3. Added an option to show the path of the user's profile picture new to their name in the admin panel (if they have one uploaded)
+3. Added an option to show the path of the user's profile picture next to their name in the admin panel (if they have one uploaded)